Updated April 19, 2024, at 1:13 PM

 A recorded or on-demand webinar (also known as an evergreen webinar) allows you to record a live event for later use.
 The on-demand webinar is best if you want to use the same content over and over with new audiences.

-I like evergreen webinars because they’re automatic and work around the clock.
+We like evergreen webinars because they’re automatic and work around the clock.
 Viewers can watch the content at their convenience and pause the webinar if needed.
 And depending on the software used, an on-demand webinar can still feel like a live experience to the viewer.

 Related: 12 Easy-To-Use Tech Tools for Financial Professionals

 We can’t leave the on-demand digital experience without mentioning the podcast.
-The 21st-century version of radio, a podcast is an audio-only broadcast where listeners can stream or download your content and listen from their computer, tablet, or smartphone.
+The 21st Century version of radio, a podcast is an audio-only broadcast where listeners can stream or download your content and listen from their computer, tablet, or smartphone.
 The fact that listeners can subscribe to a podcast and get access to all future episodes is a significant benefit to financial professionals.

 You can use podcasts to create brand awareness and drive listeners to your website for more information.
 Engagement and lead capture features on the website will fuel prospecting and marketing campaigns.